 Welcome to the web page for the undergraduate program in History at the University of Oregon.
 By clicking on the sidebar, you can find out about the History major, the History minor, honors options in History, and other information of interest to undergraduates.
+You can even contact current history majors for peer advising by visiting or contacting them via email.

 The B.A. or B.S. in History is an incredibly versatile degree.
 Besides paving the way to careers in government, law, journalism, business, and education, the study of history cultivates critical skills useful in all walks of life.
 Among these are the ability to communicate verbally and in writing, to conduct research on virtually any topic, and to analyze, interpret, and synthesize large quantities of information.
 The history major cultivates the kinds of learning and skills that we regard as crucial for historical thinking and, more broadly, as integral to a liberal arts education.